 I will need your name, date of birth, email and cell number to make a chart for you.

 Initial appointments are between 90-120 minutes, not including a lot of behind the scenes work in preparation for, and after your visit.
 For this reason, I ask that at the time you reserve your appointment, you leave a 50% non-refundable deposit.
 The other 50% of your initial fee will be charged the day of your visit.

 If you want to think about whether you want to make an appointment before securing a spot, that is encouraged.

 Shorter follow-up appointments do not require a deposit, but there is a 48-business hour cancellation policy.
 That means you would be charged your usual fee for late cancellations or no shows.

 Once your portal account is set up, I will send you important initial paperwork (administrative and medical/social history) that must be filled out on-line at least two business days prior to your visit.
 This paperwork must be received for you to keep your appointment.

-Telemedicine appointments must be made with you inside of New York State.
-Emergency licenses for out of state telemedicine are expiring very shortly.
+Telemedicine appointments must be made with you inside of New York State or New Jersey, you also must have a private space to have the session.

 Your first appointment is a diagnostic consultation where we will discuss your diagnosis, your plan for therapy (if coming to me for therapy) and/or medication and follow-up.
 Here we will both determine the next step in your treatment.